Towards convergence of turbulent dynamo amplification in cosmological simulations of galaxies: Acknowledgements

 \section{Acknowledgements}

+We kindly thank the referee for insightful comments and suggestions that contributed to improve the quality of this manuscript.
 This work was supported by the ERC Starting Grant 638707 'Black holes and their host galaxies: co-evolution across cosmic time'.
 This work is part of the Horizon-UK project, which used the DiRAC Complexity system, operated by the University of Leicester IT Services, which forms part of the STFC DiRAC HPC Facility (\href{www.dirac.ac.uk}{www.dirac.ac.uk}).
 This equipment is funded by BIS National E-Infrastructure capital grant ST/K000373/1 and STFC DiRAC Operations grant ST/K0003259/1.
 DiRAC is part of the National E-Infrastructure.
 The authors also acknowledge the usage of the FFTW library: \href{http://www.fftw.org/}{http://www.fftw.org/}.